thycotic/dsv-docs/product/cli-ref/home.md

 # Home Vault Beta

 Home provides Users with a separate space to store Secrets.
 No Users can access another User's Home vault.
-As soon as a User is created in DSV, they are given access to thier own Home vault.
+As soon as a User is created in DSV, they are given access to their own Home vault.
 No Policy has to be created to enable it.

 Even the Admin does not have access by default, though they can give themselves access for "breakglass" purposes.